CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 45.1.0.sec={_Notified_bodies} shall inform the {_notifying_authority} of the following:

-45.1.1.sec=any Union technical documentation assessment certificates, any supplements to those certificates, and any quality management system approvals issued in accordance with the requirements of Annex VII;
+45.1.1.sec=any Union technical documentation assessment certificates, any supplements to those certificates, and any quality management system approvals issued in accordance with the requirements of Annex {Annex.VII.Xnum};

-45.1.2.sec=any refusal, restriction, suspension or withdrawal of a Union technical documentation assessment certificate or a quality management system approval issued in accordance with the requirements of Annex VII;
+45.1.2.sec=any refusal, restriction, suspension or withdrawal of a Union technical documentation assessment certificate or a quality management system approval issued in accordance with the requirements of Annex {Annex.VII.Xnum};

 45.1.3.sec=any circumstances affecting the scope of or conditions for notification;